 Bylaws of The Washington, D.C.
 Estate Planning Council

-The purposes for which the corporation is organized are as follows: to help its members to render the highest possible service to the public; to acquaint those in need of estate planning with the advantages offered thereby; to provide to the members a forum for the discussion of such topics; to foster intelligent understanding of the proper relationship which each participating membership group bears to the others; and to promote acquaintanceship and cooperation among the participating groups; all to the end that the clients of the members and the general public may be better served.
+The purposes for which the corporation is organized are as follows: to help its members to render the highest possible service to the public; to acquaint those in need of estate planning with the advantages offered thereby; to provide to the members a forum for the discussion of such topics; to foster intelligent understanding of the proper relationship which each participating membership group bears to the others; and to promote acquaintanceship and cooperation among the participating groups; and to encourage students from diverse backgrounds to enter the field of estate planning; all to the end that the clients of the members and the general public may be better served.

 Section 1.
 Classes and Qualifications for Membership.

-There shall be two classes of members — (a) Active Members and (b) Emeritus Members.
+There shall be four (4) classes of members — (a) Active Members, (b) Emeritus Members, (c) Student Members and (d) Associate Members.

 (a) Active Members.
 To be eligible to become an active member of the Council, a nominee must be currently engaged in estate planning on a regular basis in the greater Washington, D.C. metropolitan area and have the ability to collaborate with colleagues in a variety of disciplines to strategically further the client’s estate planning goals.
 Estate planning encompasses the accumulation, conservation, preservation, and transfer of an estate through development, planning and implementation of an estate plan.
 The overall purpose of the estate planning process is to develop a plan that will maintain and enhance the financial security of individuals and their families.
 Estate planning facilitates the intended and orderly transfer of property during life and at death, taking into consideration the family unit and the potential costs of different approaches.